 Measures Aimed at Ensuring Meaningful General Meeting of Shareholders

 To help invigorate the General Meeting of Shareholders and facilitate the exercise of voting rights, we take steps such as setting meeting dates with the aim of maximizing shareholder attendance and sending meeting notices early on, and have adopted an electronic voting platform for institutional investors.
 We also undertake activities to improve communications with shareholders.
 One example is the holding of management briefings following the General Meeting of Shareholders to explain the status of NRI's business and future initiatives primarily to individual investors.

 Board of Directors

 NRI has seven Members of the Board, including three Outside Directors.
 Members of the Board are elected for a one-year term, creating a management system that can respond in a timely manner to changes in the business environment and clarifying all management responsibilities for each fiscal year.
 By inviting Outside Directors, NRI will improve the supervisory function and realize fairer, more transparent management.
 In selecting outside members, in addition to independence, emphasis is placed on candidates who possess the breadth of experience and insightful knowledge appropriate for monitoring business execution at NRI from an objective standpoint.

 The Board of Directors convenes once a month and on an extraordinary basis as needs dictate.
 Authority and responsibility for business execution are largely delegated to Senior Managing Directors, etc., while the Board of Directors is responsible for decisions that become the basis for our business execution on a companywide level and for the supervision of performance of duties.
 NRI has established the Nomination Committee as an advisory body for the Board of Directors.
-The committee is mainly composed of Independent Directors and is designed to deliberate on the personnel matters of Company officers such as Members of the Board, Audit & Supervisory Board Members.
+The committee is mainly composed of Independent Directors and is designed to deliberate on the personnel matters of Company officers such as Members of the Board, Audit & Supervisory Board Members, and the Company president.
 NRI has also established the Compensation Committee to deliberate on executive compensation.
 It is also mainly composed of Independent Directors.